I am a fan of Weston Price.

 The wise and loving marriage of modern invention with the sustaining nurturing food folkways of our ancestors is the partnership that will transform the Twenty-First Century into the Golden Age; divorce hastens the physical degeneration of the human race, cheats mankind of his limitless potential, destroys his will and condemns him to the role of undercitizen in a totalitarian world order."

 There's a lot here I can get behind — but dude.
 It's a little crazy.

 As for the photo on the back cover, it reminds me of a picture I saw on the cover of a different book.

-Sally Fallon’s craziness is not what makes me nervous, though.
+Sally Fallon's craziness is not what makes me nervous, though.
 I can vamp with crazy.
-What makes me nervous is pairing its thick ideology with unsubstantiated claims.
+What makes me nervous is combining thick ideology with unsubstantiated claims.

 Where, though, are the sources behind statements such as this?

 Boxed breakfast cereals are made by the extrusion process, in which little flakes and shapes are formed at high temperatures and pressures.
 Extrusion processing destroys many valuable nutrients in grains, causes fragile oils to become rancid and renders certain proteins toxic."

 Rancid, toxic?
 Maybe, but when you start out soothsaying about a Golden Age, you've gotta work double-time to back yourself up later on.
 As a skeptical reader — not critical, but critically thinking — I want the evidence to be transparent.

 Fallon and Enig do include a references list after their lengthy introduction (it's buried between pages 72 and 79) in which they cite sources for some of the claims they set out with.
 This I appreciate.
 Thank you, Sally Fallon and Mary Enig.
 I just wish you were equally transparent everywhere else.